Meir-Alelov/Movie-Data-Analysis-and-Recs/README.md

 The tiers are classified into High, Medium and Low.
 These figures were acquired through statistical analysis of production costs of all movies in the last 20 years.

-(SKIP) Through further data analysis, we conclude that Microsoft should acquire their intellectual property from the following movie studios:
+Through further data analysis, we conclude that Microsoft should acquire their intellectual property from the following movie studios:
 Walt Disney, Buena Vista, Universal Pictures, Warner Brothers, 21st Century Fox, Paramount Pictures.

 Fiscal data analysis points us in the direction of specific movie studios, based on their associated value.